 What meaning should we have given to Dr. Case's statement that "[b]ut for a given topic or set of topics, all else being equal, the larger the sample of questions the more likely you are to have a good estimate of knowledge and skills"?
-Dr. Case placed the limiting words - "other

-Id. at 29-30.
+Dr. Case placed the limiting words - "other things being equal"- in the middle of the sentence, both here and in another instance.
+The words were not at the beginning of the sentence to indicate to the reader that whatever follows is limited by these words.
+Now, however, in rewriting Dr. Case's explanation, NCBE begins with these words and deflects Dr. Case's emphasis that "more questions provide greater reliability" with the following:

-&lt;sup>141 Dr. Susan Case, The Testing Column, What Everyone Needs to Know About Testing, Whether They Like It Or Not, The Bar Examiner, June 2012, at 29 [hereinafter Case, What Everyone Needs To Know]; this Article is on file with the Task Force; it is no longer available on NCBE's website for The Bar Examiner. (last visited August 22, 2020); https://thebarexaminer.org/?search=&authorname=Case%2C\Susan\M.%2C\\\Ph.D.&publishd ate=&action=my\posts\request\filter&post\type=article&submit=Search.
+They Like It Or Not, The Bar Examiner, June 2012, at 29 [hereinafter Case, What Everyone Needs To Know]; this Article is on file with the Task Force; it is no longer available on NCBE's website for The Bar Examiner. (last visited August 22, 2020); https://thebarexaminer.org/?search=&authorname=Case%2C\Susan\M.%2C\\\Ph.D.&publishd ate=&action=my\posts\request\filter&post\type=article&submit=Search.